Bluehost vs. Wix – Taking a Look at How the Two Services Compare in 2020

 Bluehost’s 99.99% uptime guarantee holds up based on our data, with the company being extremely reliable in this department throughout 2020.
 Meanwhile, Wix offers the same guarantee but out stats show that its actual uptime is closer to 99.95%.
 Again, this may seem like a small difference, however, every little bit counts in this highly competitive market.
 It’s enough for your site to experience just a few minutes of downtime every week to begin noticing a gradual decrease in user engagement.

 Signing up with a provider that offers solid customer support is important for any webmaster, particularly if you’re new to web hosting.
 If you’re a newcomer, chances are that you don’t know how to fix the issue that may occasionally affect your website so you’ll have to rely pretty much entirely on the help provided by support agents.
 You can count on both Bluehost and Wix for professional technical assistance, however, one of these companies is once again a bit more reliable than the other.

-Wix offers 24/7 ticket support along with 24/7 phone support but only for English speaking customers.
+Wix offers 24/7 ticket support along with 24/7 phone support exclusively for English speaking customers.
 Phone support is also available in other languages but only during certain days of the week.
-If you don’t feel like waiting in line, you can get priority support by subscribing to the $24.50/mo VIP or $35/mo Business VIP hosting plans.
+If you don’t feel like waiting in the queue, you can get priority support by subscribing to the $24.50/mo VIP or $35/mo Business VIP hosting plans.
 Doing so will allow you to benefit from priority response times on all your submitted tickets and call center requests.
-Wix is one of the few Bluehost alternatives that charges for priority support.
+Interestingly enough, Wix is one of the few Bluehost alternatives that charges for priority support.